 What to Do About It.

 Enough gloom and doom, though!
 If you’re dealing with bruxism, what can you do about it?
-Dr. DeSaix can fit you with a custom mouth guard.
+Dr. Brace can fit you with a custom mouth guard.
 This will help protect your teeth and jaw while you sleep.
-If a sleeping disorder might be a contributing factor for you, Dr. DeSaix can consult with you and refer you to a specialist, if need be.
+If a sleeping disorder might be a contributing factor for you, Dr. Brace can consult with you and refer you to a specialist, if need be.
 While a night guard will address grinding, it won’t relieve stress.
 For stress relief, consider starting an exercise program, cutting back on caffeine, avoiding alcohol, or taking a little more time for you to do a hobby or simply relax.
 If you feel like you need more help to manage your stress, let us know or talk to your doctor.
 If you have a habit of chewing on ice, pens, or anything else that isn’t food, make a conscious effort to stop.
 If you can coach yourself out of such habits, you’ll help train your jaw out of habitual clenching.

 If you think you might be grinding your teeth, call or email us today to schedule a consultation with Dr. Brace.